Carving out a place for the new fruit on the block

 Mr Dhillon previously owned a 2700-tree orchard in Matamata with what he said was the biggest number of feijoa trees in the area, grown alongside blueberries, persimmons and nashi pears.

-He said feijoa trees were hardy and could handle 4degC frosts, Only the flowers and fruit were affected.
+He said feijoa trees were hardy and could handle -4degC frosts, with only the flowers and fruit affected.

-He had decided to plant a section with 90 feijoa trees, 15 each of six varieties, all of which are early ripening so the fruit could be picked by the beginning of next month.
+He had decided to plant a section with 90 feijoa trees, 15 each of six varieties, all of which are early ripening so the fruit could be picked by April.
 The trees were two years old, so already established.

 He deliberately chose a section about 2degC cooler than the majority of his property, with a mix of soil types to give him a better idea which trees grew best in which soils, and how the cold affected them.